 We’re in a new climate era.
 Companies and CFOs are now expected to report their carbon emissions with the same rigour they bring to their financial results.

-To promote consistency, the Financial Stability Board—a UN-style body for global financial policy—created the Task Force on Climate-related Financial Disclosures (TCFD), which in 2017 released their first draft of what’s now the world’s baseline for climate reporting.
+To promote consistency, the Financial Stability Board—a UN-style body for global financial policy—created the Task Force on Climate-related Financial Disclosures (TCFD), which in 2017 released their first draft of what's now known as the ‘TCFD framework.’
+With the transition to the ISSB standard still a few years away, the TCFD framework continues to be the global baseline for climate reporting today.

 Regulators are paying attention to these disclosures: in the UK, TCFD-style disclosures are required for premium and standard listed companies, and the Financial Conduct Authority (FCA) are reviewing these in detail.
 In this guide, we explain what companies need to know about TCFD disclosure standards.
 Watershed helps companies navigate all of this reporting; reach out if we can help.